Mining & Metals

 Skarn Associates Limited of the UK and Canada

-Bloomsbury Minerals Economics owns 22% of the equity in Skarn Associates and is in the process of raising that investment further.
+Bloomsbury Minerals Economics owns 26% of the equity in Skarn Associates.

 Skarn was founded in 2016, for mining consultancy generally, but was re-focused in 2020 purely on researching (and databasing) environmental aspects of mining and metals production.
-It has grown very rapidly and now has a staff of over twenty, specialists in environment and sustainability, mineral economics, geology, mining engineering, mine water management, flood and drought risks in mining, plus metallurgy.
+It now has a staff of over twenty, specialists in environment and sustainability, mineral economics, geology, mining engineering, mine water management, climate change, flood and drought risks in mining, plus metallurgy.

 Energy intensity and green-house gas (GHG) emission curves are compiled asset-by-asset for gold, silver, PGMs, copper (mines, smelters & refineries), nickel (including for products such as matte, briquettes, NPI, FeNi, concentrate, MSP), cobalt, lithium, lead (mines and smelters), zinc (mines & smelters), aluminium-alumina-bauxite, seaborne iron ore and metallurgical coal.